Guide written by:

-- At the start of the spring, turn over and rake the soil in any beds or borders containing perennial plants (heaths, potentilla, St. John's wort, etc.) and biennial plants (violets, daisies, etc.).
+- At the start of spring, turn over and rake the soil in any beds or borders containing perennials (such as heaths, potentilla, St. John's wort, etc.) and biennials (violets, daisies, etc.).
 This will help to aerate the soil and allow it to warm up more easily.
 Clean up your flowerbeds by getting rid of any dead leaves and clear around the base to encourage new growth.
 If your plants aren't in great shape, trim away any dead parts with pruning shears.
-If your plant looks like it's on its last legs, don't hesitate to cut it down to the base and let nature take care of the rest; most plants will manage to grow back from the base.
+If your plant looks like it's on its last legs, don't hesitate to cut it down to the base and let nature take care of the rest.

 - Trim back any plants that have grown too tall.